PRX/cms-audio-lambda/README.md

 ## Deploying

-Deployment to AWS is handled by [node-lambda](https://www.npmjs.com/package/node-lambda).
-Before deploying, you'll need to `cp env-example .env`.
-Really all you need to fill in is the `AWS_ROLE_ARN` - which is an IAM role you've setup with the correct permissions to:

-1. Run lambda
-2. Read from your `upload_path` S3 bucket(s)
-3. Write to your `DESTINATION_BUCKET`
-4. Write to your `SQS_CALLBACK` queue
+Deployment to AWS is handled by [node-lambda](https://www.npmjs.com/package/node-lambda), with some hacks!
+No native bindings are used (we bundle a prebuilt 64bit ffmpeg binary), so you can build/deploy this function from anywhere.

+To create a new Lambda function, you should `cp env-example .env`.
+Then manually deploy it using `./node_modules/node-lambda deploy -e [development|staging|production]`.
+This will create/overwrite any configuration changes you've made to the lambda, so you only want to use this for initial setup.

+To update an existing Lambda function, use the "deploy-ENV" scripts in `package.json`.
+No `.env` is required, as the non-secret configs are in the `/config` folder.

 ```
 npm run deploy-dev
 npm run deploy-staging
 npm run deploy-prod
 ```

-Then just run the correct command from `package.json` to deploy to your environment.
-This will automatically give the lambda the correct name, as well as injecting any secret dotenv variables (from the config directory) into the run environment.